 The focus of our efforts is engaging the individual member in the life of the parish.
-In-home visitations have proven to be an effective approach to stewardship education and participation.
+Inhome visitations have proven to be a most effective approach to stewardship education and participation.
 It is suggested that a parish plan be developed for visiting every parishioner in their home over a feasible period of time.
 The visit could include prayer, a conversation outlining the vision of the parish and conveying the understanding that every person is an important part of the body of Christ.
-A good conversation starter is the Come and See DVD (7 minutes in length) distributed with the 2011 Stewardship Resources.
-This may be viewed on the stewardship web site at www.stewardship.goarch.org and is available in DVD format from the Department of Stewardship, Outreach & Evangelism.
-During visits with parishioners, it is imperative that team members take time to listen to the people being visited, take note of what is important to them and acknowledge their concerns.
+The Commitment Card should be reviewed with the individual, gathering information and encouraging them to offer their time & talents in service to the church.
+A financial commitment should also be encouraged.
+A good conversation starter is the Come and See DVD (7 minutes in the stewardship length).
+This may be viewed on web site at www.stewardship.goarch.org and is available in DVD format from the Department of Stewardship, Outreach & Evangelism.
+During visits with parishioners, it is imperative that team members take time to listen to the people being visited, making note of what is important to them and acknowledging their concerns.

 Follow-up would include a hand-written note and/or telephone call.
 Parish ministry information or resources could be sent that pertain to questions or concerns raised in the conversation, as well as actions being taken by the parish to remedy their concerns.
-The visitation team should also confidentially inform the priest of any need for special ministry to the specific needs of an individual or family.
+The visitation team should also confidentially inform the priest of any need for ministry to the specific needs of an individual or family.